VanshajSaxena/auction-system/README.md

 # Auction System API

-A Spring Boot REST API application designed for a fictional auction system, implemented with a focus on adhering to best practices.
+A REST API application for an auction platform, implemented in Spring Boot using an API-first development strategy to ensure consistent contract design, robust versioning, and clean separation of concerns.

 ## Table of Contents